 Choosing to manage rental property into retirement a decade ago was not as possible as it is today.
 Not only is it feasible, but it can also be an extremely smart and lucrative way to invest your money.
 Over half of the population wants to relocate in their retirement years.
 This could easily keep some potential property owners or current property owners from leasing their property from afar.
 In this day and age there have been many tools created to help tear down this roadblock.
 It is now possible to make “landlording” from a long distance the same as “landlording” within a short distance of your property.
 There are a couple of key things to act on if you want to successfully managing property from a remote location.

 Something that may seem tedious initially, but could save you from big issues down the road is having each of your potential tenants do a background check.
 If you are not going to be in the same city or even the same state as your property, you want to make sure it is in the hands of a responsible tenant.
 These background checks will reveal the individual’s rental history, work history, criminal past, and a credit check.
 Putting a background check in place can insure that these tenants are coming from a good standing.

 Reliable Local Maintenance

-As a landlord, you need to make sure you are well informed with the location of your property and fully understand the surrounding area.
-It is important to know the trends within the city so you can prepare yourself for any transitions and better cater to your tenants.
+Even if you are remote, you need to make sure you are well informed with the location of your property and fully understand the surrounding area.
+It’s important to know the trends within the city so you can prepare yourself for any transitions and better cater to your tenants.
 Take some time to explore the city where your property is located and talk to locals about how it has changed over the last couple of years, if at all.
 The housing market is one that is always affected by the changing trends of a city.
 You will be better off, as a landlord, if you can stay ahead of these trends.

 Efficient Management System